Atomio

 The schedule it uses can be modified by specifying the required cron expression, bearing in mind that for large numbers of large files with SHA256 checking will take a while so it pays to keep frequency relatively low.

-This feature can be disabled by changing atomio.scheduled.storage.test.enabled
+This feature can be disabled by changing atomio.scheduled.storage.test.enabled to false.

 Any errors detected by this feature will be written into the server's log as error messages, log monitoring is required to identify issues.